CS4406/IRE/README.md

 ## 13. Retrieval models
 Challenges with binary retrieval with term occurance, extension to vector space model and (cosine) similarity using term and inverse-document frequencies.
 Probablistic ranking principle and query likelihood under the binary independece model, and the BM25 ranking algorithm.
 1. Main reading: Chapter 7 `SEIRP`
+## 14. Modelling ranking
+We looking into the broader aspects of how query likelihood is but one way of generatively modelling ranking and one could alternatively use document likelihood and pool them with appropriate priors.
+Understand how to estimate the likelihoods with frequency statistics very similar to langauge models that used smoothing/discounting techniques.
+Further discussed how discrimative modelling was an alternative and some trade-offs in choosing from the two approaches.
+And a bit of detour on how ranking problems appear in different fields with very different requirements.